necosta/website/docs/tech/scala-cats.md

 # Scala Cats

-A guide on Scala Cats main features
+A guide on Scala Cats and Scala Cats Effect library main features

 ## Why use Cats?